Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Low-temperature CL

 \subsection{p-type GaAs}

 Fig.~\ref{fig:ptype_LT} shows the CL spectra of p-GaAs:Be samples measured at low temperature (LT, 20~K).
 The spectra are normalized to their maximum intensity and shifted vertically to facilitate their comparison.
 For the lowest doping (sample P1, green curve in Fig.~\ref{fig:ptype_LT}), the CL spectrum exhibits two separate peaks: 1.509~eV for the exciton bound to acceptor, and 1.495~eV for the transition of free electrons to Be acceptors.
 For higher doping levels, the acceptor band merges with the valence band, thus only one single emission peak is observed.
 The density corresponding to this transition is approximately $8\times 10^{17}$~cm$^{-3}$ for p-GaAs, calculated using the model of Ref.~\cite{Serre:1983}.
-Above this threshold, the emission spectra redshift with increasing doping concentrations.
-It is due to the effect of bandgap narrowing (BGN) that originates from the effects of carrier-carrier exchange and correlation and carrier-dopant ion interactions~\cite{Mahan:1980}.
+Above this threshold, the emission spectra redshift with increasing doping concentrations due to the effect of BGN that is theoretically explained by carrier-carrier exchange and correlation and carrier-dopant ion interactions~\cite{Mahan:1980}.
 To quantify the effect of BGN, a method widely used is to assign a bandgap $E_0$ defined by the intersection between the tangent to the low-energy tail of the spectrum and the background~\cite{Olego:1980a} (gray dashed lines in Fig.~\ref{fig:ptype_LT}).
 The difference between $E_0$ and the bandgap of undoped GaAs (1.519~eV) defines a BGN value (see Section~\ref{sec:rt_cl_p} for further discussion).

 In Fig.~\ref{fig:hole_peak}, we compare our results with data taken from the literature.
 The PL or CL peak position measured at LT are plotted as a function of the hole concentration for various p-GaAs doping.
 Our CL results were fitted with three Gaussian functions in order to capture the eventual asymmetrical shape and extract the peak position in an accurate manner (red squares in Fig.~\ref{fig:hole_peak}).
 We can see the trend of BGN with increasing doping concentrations.
 The spread of data points may be due to different sample preparations, uncertainties related to carrier concentration measurements or luminescence analysis.
 Open circles shows the high energy peak observed in PL or CL spectra in degenerate p-GaAs (carrier density above $\sim 10^{19}~\text{cm}^{-3}$).
 This feature is referred to as Mahan exciton and is caused by the absorption singularity at the Fermi level~\cite{Mahan:1967}.
 We did not observe a clear high energy peak in our highest doped sample (P6).